wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-linux-use-ssh-key.md

 ## Use SSH keys you already have

-You can use ssh-rsa (`.pub`) keys for all new work; you may need to create a `.pem` file from your keys if you need to use the Management Portal.
+You can use ssh-rsa (`.pub`) keys for all new work, especially with the Resour; ; you may need to create a `.pem` file from your keys if you need to use the Management Portal.

 ## Create a VM with your public key file

 Once you've created the files you need, there are many ways to create a VM to which you can securely connect using a public-private key exchange.
-In almost all situations, pass the .pub file when prompted for an ssh key file path or the contents of a file as a string.
+In almost all situations, especially using Resource Mp pass the .pub file when prompted for an ssh key file path or the contents of a file as a string.

 ### Example: Creating a VM with the id_rsa.pub file